wearetvxq/stock-quant/README_en.md

 ## Environment Dependencies Installation
 - Python3 [Download](https://www.python.org/downloads/macos/)
 ```
-MacOS: Download the Python3 installation package from the official website and install directly.
+MacOS/Windows/Linux: Download the Python3 installation package from the official website and install directly.
 You can also configure multiple Python3 environments to support free switching.
 For switching methods, see the Environment Initialization section.
 ```